kibook/s1kd-tools/tools/s1kd-brexcheck/README.md

 -c
 When a context rule defines values for an object (objectValue), check if the value of each object is within the allowed set of values.

+-d &lt;dir&gt;
+Directory to start searching for BREX data modules in.
+By default, the current directory is used.

 -f
 Print the filenames of CSDB objects with BREX/SNS errors.